⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Komatsu Ltd.

-American manufacturer known for agricultural machinery, but also a significant player in construction and forestry equipment.
+American corporation primarily known for agricultural machinery, but also a significant player in the construction equipment market, particularly for compact and earthmoving machinery.

 Volvo Construction Equipment